Why teach coding during the school day?

 (c) You may choose whether or not to receive offers from us;

 6.2.
 Opt-out.
-We may also use tracking technologies to collect information about your visits over time and across third-party services or other online services.
+We may also use tracking technologies to collect information about your visits over time.
 The Network Advertising Initiative (the "NAI") is a cooperative group of ad serving providers.
 The NAI has developed a set of privacy principles to which its members adhere.
 The NAI is committed to providing consumers with clear explanations of Internet advertising practices and how they affect you and the Internet generally.
 For more information about the NAI, third party ad servers generally and the opt-out options offered through the NAI, visit http://www.networkadvertising.org/index.asp.

 8. Security of Your Information.